-But now “designers are everywhere” too and their heavy supply (along with plenty of cheap alternatives), has impacted how much designers can earn.
+But now “jobs for graphic designers and more are everywhere” too and their heavy supply (along with plenty of cheap alternatives), has impacted how much designers can earn.

 And while a seasoned designer will happily point to the gulf in good design versus bad design, most entrepreneurs struggle to justify the cost of quality.

 To them, it’s just how something looks and doesn’t play a defining role in the success or failure of their business.